-CONSIDERATION URBIS RECOMMENDATION CONSIDERATION DCP timeframe Urbis recommends that a lifespan of 30 years is appropriate for the HWS DCP.
+CONSIDERATION URBIS RECOMMENDATION DCP timeframe Urbis recommends that a lifespan of 30 years is appropriate for the HWS DCP.
 The reasons for our support of a timeframe beyond the 10 years suggested by SPP3.6 are outlined below.
-SPP3.6 states that the lifespan of a DCP should be linked to competition of development or subdivision, and generally a maximum lifespan of 10 years applies'.
+SPP3.6 states that 'the lifespan of a DCP should be linked to competition of development or subdivision, and generally a maximum lifespan of 10 years applies'.
 The dwelling yields forecast provided in this report clearly highlight that in the case of the Residential Precinct, the expected development lifespan is expected to be well in excess of 10 years.
 Urbis' forecasts indicate that only 25% of dwellings will be developed by 2033.
 The timeframe of the development in the residential precinct is influenced by several factors: Scale of the precinct - there is a total of 1,871 dwelling that could be developed across the precinct with only 50% of these being single residential lots.
 This is far more supply than could be created or sold out in 10 years and it will take a number of years before any lots are initially created.
-Fragmented landownership - development will take a period of time to begin while developers contend with fragmented ownership and try to amalgamate viable developable land parcels.
-Viability of medium and high density typologies - as indicate in Urbis' forecasts (Section 3), current market conditions are less conducive to medium and high density typologies - as indicated in Urbis' forecasts (Section 3), current market conditions for development as new amenity is brought to the area.
+Fragmented landownership - development will take a period of time to begin while developers contend with fragmented ownership and try to amalgamate a large enough land parcel to be viable.
+The rate of future development will be somewhat dependent on the ability of developers to be able to amalgamate viable developable land parcels.
+Viability of medium and high density typologies - as indicated in Urbis' forecasts (Section 3), current market conditions are less conducive to medium and high density dwellings in this precinct in the short term, as discussed further in the example below.
+State Government and private sector investment - the nature of the High Wycombe area as a focus for State Government investment may result in more favourable market conditions for development as new amenity is brought to the area.
 As an example, the Cell 9 ICSA has a total lot yield of approximately 1,800 dwellings.
-This development area is similar to the Residential Precinct, with fragmented ownership meaning that development has occur ever a longer timeframe than that of Cell 9.
-In Summary, development in a comparable area such as Cell 9 will be fully developed over a 23 year period.
-Importantly, Cell 9 differs from the Residential Precinct in that all development has been active since 2001 and Fragmented landownership - development will take a period of time to begin while developers contend with fragmented ownership ar amalgamate a large enough land parcel to be viable.
-The rate of future development will be somewhat dependent on the ability of devel be able to amalgamate viable developable land parcels.
-Viability of medium and high density typologies - as indicated in Urbis' forecasts (Section 3), current market conditions are less cor medium and high density dwellings in this precinct in the short term, as discussed further in the example below.
-State Government and private sector investment - the nature of the High Wycombe area as a focus for State Government investmer result in more favourable market conditions for development as new amenity is brought to the area.
-As an example, the Cell 9 ICSA has a total lot yield of approximately 1,800 dwellings.
-This development area is similar to the Residential P with fragmented ownership meaning that development has occurred slowly.
-Cell 9 has been active since 2001 and as of 2021 had an estin dwellings remaining.
+This development area is similar to the Residential Precinct, with fragmented ownership meaning that development has occurred slowly.
+Cell 9 has been active since 2001 and as of 2021 had an estimated 339 dwellings remaining.
 Based on our forecasts Cell 9 will be fully developed over a 23 year period.
-Importantly, Cell 9 differs from the Residential Precinct in that all development has been planned and delivered in the form of single lot dwee the timeline of development in the Residential Precinct is likely to occur over a longer timeframe than that of Cell 9.
-In summary, development comparable area such as Cell 9 with a similar total dwelling yield and a typology that is more aligned with Urbis' analysis regarding market current market conditions than the vision for the Residential Precinct, has taken well over the 10 year timeframe that is recommended in SI Urbis' forecasts, estimate sell out of the Residential Precinct in 2063 (40 years).
-However, market conditions are likely to change over the I
+Importantly, Cell 9 differs from the Residential Precinct in that all development has been planned and delivered in the form of single lot dwellings.
+The timeline of development in the Residential Precinct is likely to occur over a longer timeframe than that of Cell 9.
+In summary, development in a comparable area such as Cell 9 with a similar total dwelling yield and a typology that is more aligned with Urbis' analysis regarding market viability in current market conditions than the vision for the Residential Precinct, has taken well over the 10 year timeframe that is recommended in SPP3.6.
+Urbis' forecasts, estimate sell out of the Residential Precinct in 2063 (40 years).
+However, market conditions are likely to change over the long-term span of these forecasts.
+Therefore, a 30 year DCP lifespan is recommended, with a requirement to review actual dwelling up-take carefully over time (refer to Monitoring & Evaluation on p.
+24).
+Ultimately, number of lots and the vision for medium and high density dwellings in the Residential Precinct mean that this is a long term project and a 10-year DCP lifespan would not be suitable for this precinct.